 Get involved in our terrestrial conservation programs on Curieuse Island.
-It’s surrounding waters are rich in wildlife, the perfect setting for your conservation adventure with a difference.
+Its surrounding waters are rich in wildlife, making it the perfect setting for your conservation adventure with a difference.
 The paradise of Seychelles is the ideal location for your next volunteer trip!

 By Leigh-Anne Webster, GVI Seychelles Alumni

 The Republic of Seychelles is an Archipelago of 115 tropical islands set in the middle of the Indian Ocean, 1,500 kilometres off mainland East Africa.
 The Seychelles is the tropical island paradise that many dream of, with its dramatic lush green landscape, a vibrant culture and a rich flora and fauna both above and below the water.
 The islands of Seychelles offer volunteers or interns an adventure of a lifetime not to be missed!

 The capital of Victoria is your main centre point on the island of Mahe, and you can easily explore this beautiful island by public transport or private vehicle.
 The feeling of island life will sink in fast, and you will find the friendly local Seychellois happy to help and make you feel at home.
 Lying very close, but slightly south of the Equator, the abundance of wildlife and ecological diversity is phenomenal, which makes a conservation volunteering adventure in the Seychelles ideal.
 This also makes scuba diving in Seychelles one of many great choices of activities – you can do this whilst on your volunteering project in Seychelles, or in your free-time!
 Some of the best diving in Seychelles is around the main Island at Baie Ternay Marine National Park.